SurveyCompo/surveycompo-doc/docs/customization.md

 ![Customization - Block Layout 2](assets/images/customize-block-layout2.png){: .md .center .embedded}

 This default layout works well for most survey questions.
-However, if you have a block with numerous small inputs and want to make efficient use of space, you can customize the block layout to display inputs in multiple columns.
+You also can customize the block layout to display inputs in multiple columns.

 ### **`layoutColumnCount`**